 Monetization

-When picking an online community platform, especially as a creator or digital entrepreneur, monetization is a key consideration.
-Platforms that don’t allow you enough options are essentially locking off different revenue streams, and you want as many avenues as possible open to you.
+When picking an online community platform, especially as a creator or digital entrepreneur, monetization is key.
+Platforms that don’t give you enough options are essentially locking off different revenue streams, and you want as many avenues as possible open to you.

 Whether it’s subscription plans, tiers, one-off digital product sales, coupons, digital downloads, or anything else, you want an online community platform that facilitates as much as possible.